 - Brook's description of being alone for fifty years in the Florian Triangle even gives Franky chills in chapter 56.

-- The World Government has just gathered the greatest scientific minds (Vegapunk, Hogback, Ratchet, and a recently captured Indigo) to work for them.
+- The World Government has just gathered the greatest scientific minds (Vegapunk, Hogback, Ratchet from Movie 7, and a recently captured Indigo) to work for them.
 Whatever the WG is working on involving them is nothing sort of fear-inducing.

 - Through a Snail call with the Five Elder Stars, Akainu is currently forming his own private force, which he states is currently starting small but will grow in number.